Harshp1802/mini-facebook/README.md

 6. By selecting the 'Delete post' option, the timeline will be shown (4 posts at a time), type '1' to see next 4 posts.
 Now, select the post number to delete that post.

 7. By selecting the 'See Your Timeline' option, the timeline will be shown (4 posts at a time), type '1' to see next 4 posts.
 Timestamp is also visible against each post and whether the post is private or global is also shown.

+At any stage, typing '0' will bring back to the home-screen page of the mini-face.

+Please note that replying with an empty string at any step while the mini-face is running, will result in an error.
+(So, do not send response as an empty string)

 ---